-St Gemma and St Gabriel Possenti -How St Gabriel miraculously helped St Gemma
+St Gemma and St Gabriel Possenti -How St Gabriel from heaven helped St Gemma make the novena to the Sacred Heart of Jesus, resulting in her miraculous cure

 One evening, more disturbed than usual I complained to Jesus saying that I would not pray any more if He would not cure me, and I asked Him why He made me so ill.
 My Angel replied to me: "If Jesus afflicts you in the body, He does it to purify your spirit.
 Be good."
 Oh how many times in my long illness He let me hear consoling words in my heart!
 But I never took account of them.